 As part of the standard development process, a research project led by IPAF and EWPA (Elevating Work Platform Association) in Australia, a simulated MEWP platform with a multi-position control panel was taken to construction sites and industry events.
 Operators of varying experience took part in a research exercise using the control panel.
 The resulting data proved invaluable to the members of the standard's development committee, ISO TC 214 Working Group 1, as they determined joystick controller orientation relative to the work platform floor.

 Peter Douglas, CEO and MD of IPAF, comments: “This unprecedented co-operation between global MEWP manufacturers, trade associations and the UK HSE resulted in the new MEWP control standard.
-It shows how important IPAF’s committees are in driving forward standards globally and it is gratifying to see this project moving to fruition and improving the safety of MEWPs by standardizing the controls.”
+It shows how important IPAF’s committees are in driving forward standards globally and it is gratifying to see this project moving to fruition and improving the safety of MEWPs by standardising the controls.”

 Chris Wraith from IPAF member Access Safety Management Ltd and former IPAF Technical & Safety Executive, who worked to introduce the new standards adds: “IPAF and its members were heavily involved throughout this 10-year journey and should be proud of their involvement in producing this landmark standard, which now sets a new international benchmark for MEWP control design.”